View Source Naming conventions

 However, if you expect the outcome to always be successful (for instance, if you expect the file always to exist), the bang variation can be more convenient and will raise a more helpful error message (than a failed pattern match) on failure.

-When thinking about failure cases for functions, we are thinking strictly about errors that happen within their domain, such as failing to open a file.
-Errors that come from invalid argument types, for example, must always raise regardless if the function has a bang or not.
-The exception is often an ArgumentError or a detailed FunctionClauseError:
+When thinking about failure cases, we are often thinking about semantic errors related to the operation being performed, such as failing to open a file or trying to fetch key from a map.
+Errors that come from invalid argument types, or similar, must always raise regardless if the function has a bang or not.
+In such cases, the exception is often an ArgumentError or a detailed FunctionClauseError:

 iex(1)> File.read(123)